-- 1. Providers shall establish and document a post-market monitoring system in a manner that is proportionate to the nature of the artificial intelligence technologies and the risks of the high-risk AI system. - 2.
-In order to allow the provider to evaluate the compliance of AI systems with the requirements set out in Title III, Chapter 2 throughout their life cycle, Tthe post-market monitoring system shall actively and systematically collect, document and analyse relevant data, which may be provided by users or which may be collected through other sources on the performance of high-risk AI systems. throughout their life time and allow the provider to evaluate the continuous compliance of AI systems with the requirements set out in Title III, Chapter 2. - 3.
+- 1. Providers shall establish and document a post-market monitoring system in a manner that is proportionate to the risks of the high-risk AI system. - 2.
+In order to allow the provider to evaluate the compliance of AI systems with the requirements set out in Title III, Chapter 2 throughout their life cycle, the post-market monitoring system shall collect, document and analyse relevant data, which may be provided by users or which may be collected through other sources on the performance of high-risk AI systems.
+This obligation shall not cover sensitive operational data of users of AI systems which are law enforcement authorities. - 3.
 The post-market monitoring system shall be based on a post-market monitoring plan.
 The post-market monitoring plan shall be part of the technical documentation referred to in Annex IV.
-The Commission shall adopt an implementing act laying down detailed provisions establishing a template for the post-market monitoring plan and the list of elements to be included in the plan. - 4.
-For high-risk AI systems covered by the legal acts referred to in Annex II, where a postmarket monitoring system and plan is already established under that legislation, the elements described in paragraphs 1, 2 and 3 shall be integrated into that system and plan as appropriate the post-market monitoring documentation as prepared under that legislation shall be deemed sufficient, provided that the template referred to paragraph 3 is used.
+The Commission shall adopt an implementing act laying down detailed provisions establishing a template for the post-market monitoring plan and the list of elements to be included in the plan.

+4. For high-risk AI systems covered by the legal acts referred to in Annex II, Section A, where a post-market monitoring system and plan is already established under that legislation, the post-market monitoring documentation as prepared under that legislation shall be deemed sufficient, provided that the template referred to paragraph 3 is used.

-The first subparagraph shall also apply to high-risk AI systems referred to in point 5(b) of Annex III placed on the market or put into service by credit financial institutions that are subject to requirements regarding their internal governance, arrangements or processes under Union financial services legislation.regulated by Directive 2013/36/EU.
+The first subparagraph shall also apply high-risk AI systems referred to in point 5 of Annex III placed on the market or put into service by financial institutions that are subject to requirements regarding their internal governance, arrangements or processes under Union financial services legislation.

-SHARING OF INFORMATION ON SERIOUS INCIDENTS AND MALFUNCTIONING
+SHARING OF INFORMATION ON SERIOUS INCIDENTS

-Reporting of serious incidents and of malfunctioning
+Article 62 Reporting of serious incidents

-1. Providers of high-risk AI systems placed on the Union market shall report any serious incident or any malfunctioning of those systems which constitutes a breach of obligations under Union law intended to protect fundamental rights to the market surveillance authorities of the Member States where that incident or breach occurred.
+1. Providers of high-risk AI systems placed on the Union market shall report any serious incident to the market surveillance authorities of the Member States where that incident occurred.

-Such notification shall be made immediately after the provider has established a causal link between the AI system and the serious incident or malfunctioning or the reasonable likelihood of such a link, and, in any event, not later than 15 days after the providers becomes aware of the serious incident or of the malfunctioning.
+Such notification shall be made immediately after the provider has established a causal link between the AI system and the serious incident or the reasonable likelihood of such a link, and, in any event, not later than 15 days after the providers becomes aware of the serious incident.

-- 2. Upon receiving a notification related to a serious incident referred to in Article 3(44)(c) a breach of obligations under Union law intended to protect fundamental rights, the relevant market surveillance authority shall inform the national public authorities or bodies referred to in Article 64(3).
+2. Upon receiving a notification related to a serious incident referred to in Article 3(44)(c), the relevant market surveillance authority shall inform the national public authorities or bodies referred to in Article 64(3).
 The Commission shall develop dedicated guidance to facilitate compliance with the obligations set out in paragraph 1.
-That guidance shall be issued 12 months after the entry into force of this Regulation, at the latest. - 3.
-For high-risk AI systems referred to in point 5(b) of Annex III which are placed on the market or put into service by providers that are eredit financial institutions that are subject to requirements regarding their internal governance, arrangements or processes under Union financial services legislation regulated by Directive 2013/36/EU and for high-risk AI systems which are safety components of devices, or are themselves devices, covered by Regulation (EU) 2017/745 and Regulation (EU) 2017/746, the notification of serious incidents or malfunctioning shall be limited to those referred to in Article 3(44)(c)that that constitute a breach of obligations under Union law intended to protect fundamental rights. - 4.
-For high-risk AI systems which are safety components of devices, or are themselves devices, covered by Regulation (EU) 2017/745 and Regulation (EU) 2017/746 the notification of serious incidents shall be limited to those referred to in Article 3(44)(c) and be made to the national supervisory competent authority chosen for this purpose by of the Member States where that incident occurred.
+That guidance shall be issued 12 months after the entry into force of this Regulation, at the latest.

+- 3. For high-risk AI systems referred to in point 5 of Annex III which are placed on the market or put into service by providers that are financial institutions that are subject to requirements regarding their internal governance, arrangements or processes under Union financial services legislation, the notification of serious incidents shall be limited to those referred to in Article 3(44)(c). - 4.
+For high-risk AI systems which are safety components of devices, or are themselves devices, covered by Regulation (EU) 2017/745 and Regulation (EU) 2017/746 the notification of serious incidents shall be limited to those referred to in Article 3(44)(c) and be made to the national competent authority chosen for this purpose by the Member States where that incident occurred.